JamesLawton/poseet-copy-01/content/pages/index.md

         content: >
           Use any video, either your own, your favorite from online or from social media, as a reference for the movement you would like to improve.
-Share your score and top the leaderboard to see who has the best moves!
+Share your score, top the leaderboard, and compete with others to see who has the best moves!
         actions:
           - label: Learn More
             url: 'https://app.poseet.com'